Source: https://medium.com/beqode/using-laravel-passport-with-react-native-8e1d159df3f

 </div>Here we use the blade directive

-key of the current session, again displaying it to the user if it exists.Next we define a form with an action specifying our submission route using the
+@ifto check if there’s a message in thesuccesskey of the current session.
+If there is one, we display an alert to the user containing the message.
+If there isn’t one, we use the blade directive@elseifto check if there’s a message in theerrorkey of the current session, again displaying it to the user if it exists.Next we define a form with an action specifying our submission route using the

-blade directive is used to generate a Cross-Site Request Forgery field and token.
-If the$errors
+routehelper method.
+The@crsfblade directive is used to generate a Cross-Site Request Forgery field and token.
+If the$errorsmessage bag contains an entry foraddresswe add thehas-errorclass to the form groupdivand display the error in a help block.Conclusion

 That’s it!
 Open the project in your browser and try out some different addresses!
 The address will be geocoded and a neighborhood will be returned if any neighborhoods in the database have a boundary containing the address’s coordinates.
 If no address coordinates or neighborhood could be found, an error message stating such will be returned.